agamvrinos/LIICD/README.md

 # CloneDetector

-A Python implementation of an Incremental Clone Detector.
+Two Python implementations of an Incremental Clone Detector.

+1. The **Original** one implements Hummel's clone-index based approach
+2. The **LSH-based** utilizes Locality Sensitive Hashing (LSH) to calculate the clones for similar files, avoiding thus the calculation of large intermediate data representations.

 ## Install

+For both sub-projects:

 Install dependencies via `pip install requirements.txt`

 ## Run

-The implementation can simply be run via the main script `main.py`
+Both implementations can simply be run via the main script `main.py`